agrc/gis.utah.gov/_posts/2018-12-19-new-2018-google-imagery.md

 #### Don't see the updated imagery?

 **ArcMap/ArcGIS Pro users will need to clear their local caches to see the new imagery.** Users can clear their entire ArcMap/ArcGIS Pro caches or clear caches for just the `Google`, `Utah`, and `Basemap-Hybrid` layers.
+More information can be found on the Discover Server and Resources and Information page under [Pro/ArcMap User Considerations.]({{"/discover/resources/#proarcmap-user-considerations" | prepend:site.baseurl}}).

 #### Cache Clearing Instructions